qodesmith/datepicker/README.md

   maxDate: new Date(2099, 0, 1), // Jan 1st, 2099.
   minDate: new Date(2016, 5, 1), // June 1st, 2016.
   startDate: new Date(), // This month.
+  showAllDates: true, // Numbers for leading & trailing days outside the current month will show.

   // Disabling things.
   noWeekends: true, // Saturday's and Sunday's will be unselectable.